 Above: A group of plants.
 The inflorescence is a solitary 5-parted funnel shaped flower that grows from the leaf axils.

-Above and Below: The solitary 5-parted funnel shaped flower grows from the leaf axils.
-The darker purple lines inside the corolla are nectar guides for insects.
+Below: The The darker purple lines inside the corolla are nectar guides for insects.

 Below: 1st & 2nd photos - Leaves and leaf stalks are covered with whitish hair, as is the central stem which is 4-angled.
-3rd photo - The long lobes of the corolla rise above the pointed linear sepals, just visible in the photo.
+3rd photo - The long lobes of the corolla appear to be a flower stalk but rise above the pointed linear sepals, just visible in the photo.
+The calyx is in the leaf axil.

 Below: 1st photo - The leafy bracts at the base of the corolla tube are pointed and hairy.
 2nd photo - The ridges of the corolla and the outer surface has fine hair.
 3rd photo - The longer pair of stamens and the style is visible in this photo.